 Regardless of how much you adjust the lighting of your computer and surrounding area, you are still going to want consistent breaks.
 If you are working, you probably can’t afford to be away from your computer for long periods of time, but you don’t have to if you follow the 20-20-20 rule.
 This rule states that every 20 minutes you should take a 20 second break to look at something 20 feet away.
 This allows your eyes to readjust and recover.
 You can use this rule in conjunction with constantly blinking.
 Between each breath you should be blinking at least once - after you have been doing it a while it should come as second nature.

 Keep your screen at an arm’s distance - this can also force you to sit up straighter and avoid lower back strain.
 You want to be looking slightly down at the screen, so make sure the height is adjusted so the top of the screen is at eye level.
 If your screen can’t adjust, you can use a monitor raiser or even an old set of books.
 In addition, but make sure you are using a high quality LCD monitor - anything under a 100 Hz can cause discomfort.
 From here make sure the keyboard is in front of your computer screen - an awkwardly placed keyboard can cause you to twist and turn your eyes.

-Check out Umizato's latest blue-light blocking computer glasses!
+Check out Umizato's latest blue light blocking glasses!